EricZinda/Perplexity/docs/devhowto/devhowtoGenerateMRSAndTrees.md

+## Converting Phrases to MRS and Well-Formed Trees
 Now let's take our knowledge of MRS and well-formed trees, and write the code that will convert a human phrase into all of the interpretations -- i.e. all of the MRS documents and all of their well-formed trees.

 First, we'll write code to use the [ACE parser](http://sweaglesw.org/linguistics/ace/) to convert a phrase into an MRS document.
 We can use the `ACEParser` class from [`pydelphin`](https://github.com/delph-in/pydelphin) to do this.
 The only trick is that we need to supply a grammar file.
 The grammar file tells ACE which language we are speaking.
 The grammar file is platform dependent, so we've got a helper function that determines which one to return for the current user: